abdulrafay35/react/ecommerce-project/notes.md

 -- Second way of sending requests to backend/api is using npm package 'axios' which is cleaner.

 -- 'useEffect' hooks runs the code inside it , everytime the component is created or updated.
 But we can control this by adding an empty array "[]" at the end.
 It is called dependency array.

+-- We can't add props to the fragments "<></>" in react.
+To add props inside fragments, we have to use built in react component called "<Fragment></Fragment>". and we can pass any props inside it.